singhsanoo/tweet-sentiment-predictor/README.md

 # Instructions
 - Clone this repo to your computer
-- run app.py
+- Run app.py
-- make predictions
+- Type in your tweet into the Tweet Input box to see the prediction results

-## word cloud for positive tweets
+## Word Cloud for positive tweets
 ![Screenshot 2022-12-03 220951](https://user-images.githubusercontent.com/93777016/205473855-ca189b2c-91d7-4028-bc5c-527cc392a6c6.png)

-## word cloud for negitive tweets
+## Word Cloud for negitive tweets

 ![Screenshot 2022-12-03 220920](https://user-images.githubusercontent.com/93777016/205473869-1ee87d33-ec99-499b-a704-ad0e62bdf200.png)